 A Diploma Thesis titled “The effect of anger on driver behavior and safety” was presented by Orestis Gavalas in July 2018.
-The aim of the Diploma Thesis is to investigate the effect of anger on driver behavior and safety.
 In order to achieve this goal, a driving simulator experiment was conducted and a questionnaire including the DAX scale was filled in a sample of 125 drivers.
 The collected data were grouped into anger components using the factor analysis method.
 Subsequently, both linear and logarithmic regression models were developed.
 Valuable conclusions were reached including men demonstrating higher levels of driving anger as well as that anger decreases with increasing age.
 The presence of anger is related to the increase in average speed, the reduction of headway (measured in time) and the increase in the probability of being involved in an accident and a road traffic infringement.
 On the other hand, forgiveness and noble mindedness lead to fundamentally opposite effects.

 The effect of anger on driver behavior and safety, 2018

 Which factors affect accident probability at unexpected incidents?
 A structural equation model approach, 2018November 8th, 2018 | Comments Off on Which factors affect accident probability at unexpected incidents?
 A structural equation model approach, 2018

 October 30th, 2018 | Comments Off on 27th Meeting of the International Traffic Safety Data and Analysis Group (IRTAD), Belgrade, 2018

 October 29th, 2018 | Comments Off on UN Fifth Global Road Safety Week 2019